tymonaghan/125-final/pie_chaser/README.md

 ## Getting Started

-Pie Chaser currently requires the Processing IDE to run.
-Open project_125_final.pde in the Processing IDE and click Run to play!
+Pie Chaser is available as a binary executable program for Windows and Linux.

 ### Installing

-- Install the Processing IDE ([link to Processing download page](https://processing.org/download/))
+- Choose the application.* folder in the repo above, where * matches your OS

-- Clone this repo to your local device
+- Download the application folder to your machine

-- Open the Processing IDE.
-Click file > open and select the folder where you cloned the repo
+- Run the pie_chaser.exe file in the folder you downloaded

-- Open project_125_final.pde in the Processing IDE and click Run

 ## Built With